Mannheim School District 83

 Mannheim School District 83 (D83) is a school district headquartered in Franklin Park, Illinois.
 It serves Franklin Park, Melrose Park, and Northlake.
 The school district was established in 1869 as a wooden building at the corner of Grand Avenue and Mannheim Road.
+Mannheim was a small town that was annexed into Franklin Park in the 1890s.

 Schools

 The sole middle school is Mannheim Middle School in Melrose Park.